 Step 3.
 After you click the Record entire screen button, the mouse cursor will turn into a camera icon.

 Step 4.
 Point the mouse cursor at the page you want to record and click anywhere to start recording.

 Step 5.
 Scroll over the entire content you would like to include in the screenshot.

-Anyone interested in how to take full page screenshot on Windows 10 should know there is also a simple method available that requires no external software to be installed.
-PC’s with this OS version have a built-in screen grabbing tool that can be readily called upon whenever you need it.
+Anyone interested in how to take full-page screenshots on Windows 10 should know there is also a simple method available that requires no external software to be installed.
+PCs with this OS version have a built-in screen-grabbing tool that can be readily called upon whenever you need it.

 By using a combination of keys on your keyboard, you can momentarily capture the entire content of a page that is currently open, with content that is underneath the scroll line included in the file.